U.S. Bank's Chief AI Officer on Strategy, Governance, and Scaling AI

 Agentic AI and Enterprise Software in 2026

 Every enterprise software decision in 2026 now runs through the same question: what does agentic AI actually do to my stack, my costs, and my vendors?
-This conversation examines where agents deliver production value, which SaaS categories are genuinely exposed, and how CIOs should think about the coming shakeout.Key points in this episode:Develop Agent Governance Before You ScaleTreat agents as software with authority to act, but define data access, approval rights, evaluation tests, security limits, and step-by-step monitoring before broad deployment.Match Autonomy to the WorkStart with bounded workflows that have clear inputs, established rules, and measurable outputs, such as coding, customer support, financial reconciliation, or search, and retain human approval for regulated or ambiguous work.Manage AI Spending Based on Capacity and BudgetTrack tokens, API calls, and tool use against business outcomes; then fund agents based on priority and ROI rather than letting every team consume budget on open-ended experimentation.
+We explore how agents deliver production value, which SaaS categories are genuinely exposed, and ideas for CIOs on the coming shakeout.Key points in this episode:Develop Agent Governance Before You ScaleTreat agents as software with authority to act, but define data access, approval rights, evaluation tests, security limits, and step-by-step monitoring before broad deployment.Match Autonomy to the WorkStart with bounded workflows that have clear inputs, established rules, and measurable outputs, such as coding, customer support, financial reconciliation, or search, and retain human approval for regulated or ambiguous work.Manage AI Spending Based on Capacity and BudgetTrack tokens, API calls, and tool use against business outcomes; then fund agents based on priority and ROI rather than letting every team consume budget on open-ended experimentation.

 How AI Swarms Weaponize Disinformation